Arlen22/TiddlyServer/README.md

 ## A word to you

 If you want to help cover the cost of making this all happen, use https://www.paypal.me/Arlen22.
-Your help is appreciated and may help further development.
+Your help is appreciated and will increase the likelihood of future improvements.